ddsediri/ddsediri.github.io/_news/soft_matter_2019.md

 related_posts: false
 ---

-Our paper was accepted to the Soft Matter journal.
+**Interaction and structuration of membrane-binding and membrane-excluding colloidal particles in lamellar phases** paper accepted to the Soft Matter journal.